Pão de Açúcar

 Pão de Açúcar information

 The second cable car goes up to Pão de Açúcar.
 At the top, the city unfolds beneath you, with Corcovado mountain and Cristo Redentor off to the west, and Copacabana Beach to the south.
-If the breathtaking heights unsteady you, a drink stand serves caipirinhas or cerveja (beer).
-The two-stage cable cars depart every 30 minutes.
+If the breathtaking heights unsteady you, a drink stand serves caipirinhas and other drinks.

-Those who’d rather take the long way to the summit should sign up with one of the granite-hugging climbing tours offered by various outfits in Rio.
+Those who’d rather take the long way to the top should sign up with one of the granite-hugging climbing tours offered by various outfits in Rio.
+Morro da Urca is much easier to climb, and you can do it on your own.
+The short but steep path takes about 30 minutes to climb.
+You’ll find the unmarked trail along the Pista Cláudio Coutinho.